Mohan-krishna1708/bookstore-app/README.md

 ---

-## 💳 Payment Integration

-* Uses Razorpay test key
-* Can be replaced with live key for production

----

-## 🔒 Security Features

-* Password hashing using `werkzeug.security`
-* Email-based OTP verification
-* Secure database queries

----

-## 📌 Notes
+## 🔒 Notes

-* Do NOT upload real passwords to GitHub
+* Do not expose passwords in code
-* Use environment variables for sensitive data
+* Use environment variables for email and DB credentials
-* This project is for learning/demo purposes

 ---